nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 1: Introduction.md

 [^11]: Other active (as of textbook) active TPC benchmarks include: TPC-DI (data integration), TPC-DS (decision support/big data), TPC-E (online transaction processing for a brokerage firm), TPC-H (decision support), and TPC-Energy (specification outlines approved method for inclusion of energy consumption metrics for systems running various TPC benchmarks).

-[^12] Perhaps the best knwon and most popular benchmark suites in recent years have been ones devloped by the Open Systems Group (OSG) of the Standard Performance Evaluation Cooperative (SPEC)
+[^12] Perhaps the best known and most popular benchmark suites in recent years have been ones devloped by the Open Systems Group (OSG) of the Standard Performance Evaluation Cooperative (SPEC)

 [^13]: [Source](http://spec.org/benchmarks.html) updated from textbook